Clinical Education Overview

 Patient/Client Right to Refuse Care

-Patients/clients have the right to refuse physical therapy services provided by a student, and these requests must be honored by the student and the CI.
+Students must identify themselves to all patients as Doctor of Physical Therapy students being supervised by a clinical instructor (this includes wearing a student name badge).
+Patients/clients have the right to refuse physical therapy services provided by a student, and these requests must be honored by the student and the clinical instructor.
 This right includes refusal to allow a student to observe treatment.